Military Police Directorate

 Military Police in the Serbian Armed Forces has a long tradition, dating from the beginnings of Serbia as a modern European state.
 Written sources from the history of Serbia, on the basis of which one can recognize the inception of the military police, date from 1876 when "police sections" were formed in brigade HQs of the Serbian Army by the Order of Prince Milan Obrenović.
 The sections were made up of selected gendarmes and soldiers.
 They were active only in wartime, and they are the precursor of today's military police.

 In modern history, the Military Police was established as a separate entity within the Armed Forces on September 14, 1955.
-They were standalone section and platoon level units, with a relatively small number of personnel, who performed tasks in the field of military order and discipline, and some work in the field of security.
+It comprised standalone section and platoon level units, with a relatively small number of personnel, who performed tasks in the field of military order and discipline, and some work in the field of security.
 Gradually, the military police units grew in number and equipment.
 They were developed in the framework of the security service and, in addition to the above tasks they were trained to perform tasks of security and protection, control and regulation of military transport and crime suppression.

 In the period 1955-2004, the Military Police were functionally subordinated to the Security Directorate.
 By the end of 2004, as a part of organizational changes, the security and military police domains were separated, followed by the establishment of the Military Police Affairs Section, as an independent entity for planning, organizing and managing military police tasks.
 The Section was reorganized into the Military Police Directorate in 2006.